 I don’t know you or your story.
-I don’t know what temptations you’re trying to fight right now.
+I don’t know what temptations you’re fighting right now.
 In fact, our biggest temptations probably don’t look the same!

 For most of my life, food was my biggest temptation.
 My 100-pound weight loss journey was far more a spiritual/character journey than it was just about a change in my body.
 It was a daily fight against my desire for food.
 It was the thing that was trying to lure me away from God and tell me that I could and should get what I wanted when I wanted it.

-And whatever you are facing, you can too.
+And whatever you’re facing, you can too.
 Read on to learn more about my own battle against temptation and how to fight (and overcome!) yours.
 God’s Word is filled with practical advice to resist temptation.
+Start with these 19 Bible verses about temptation.

 19 Scriptures to Resist Temptation